Standard Korean · Pyojuneo

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Koryo-mar is a dialect of Korean.
+Koryo-mar is a dialect of the Korean language.

 Koryo-mar is part of the Central Asia region on DialectAtlas.